Updated: Mar 15, 2022

 You can have the best hearing in the world, but if you can’t make sense of what you’re hearing, it doesn’t matter.
 The fact that I can’t speak Spanish doesn’t mean that I’m stupid, it means that when I hear Spanish my brain can’t make sense of what I’m hearing.
 Because I never learned to speak Spanish.

 Walking on marbles

-When a student tells me they don’t read music, or that they feel nervous about singing the wrong pitch or singing at the wrong time, I show them the model below.
-In thirty years there has never, ever been a student who has said, “Oh, yeah.
-I know that.”
-It has been new to every single one of them.
-It shouldn’t be, but it is.
+When a student tells me they don’t read music, or that they feel nervous about singing the wrong pitch or singing at the wrong time, they're often apologetic.
+I assure them that they're in good company; that many singers don't feel as confident as they would like to for those reasons.
+Then I show them the model below.

 BEAT: The pulse of the song; how fast or slow the music is.